 One of the primary duties of State Government is the management of its natural resources for the benefit of the citizens of the State.
-Repeal of the water use act is the abdication of responsibilities and sovereign rights with regard to its management of its water resources, and in violation of its own constitution Article VIII, Section 3 of the Constitution of the and statutes.
-State of Alaska states: "Wherever occurring in their natural state, fish, wildlife, and waters are reserved to the people for common use."
+Repeal of the water use act is the abdication of State responsibilities and sovereign rights with regard to its management of its water resources, and in violation of its own constitution Article VIII, Section 1 of the Alaska Constitution and statutes. states" It is the policy of the State to encourage the settlement of its land and the development of its resources by making them available for maximum use consistent with the public interest".
+The Water Use Act establishes a modern water rights administration system to accomplish these dual objectives.
+Maximum use is encouraged by clarity in the availability of unappropriated water and the status of prior rights, and by minimizing transaction costs; the public interest is served by a visible and accountable process that considers a broad range of water resource values.
+Article VIII, Section 3 states: "Wherever occurring in their natural state, fish, wildlife, and waters are reserved to the people for common use."
+This section establishes Alaska's water as a common property resource.
 Article VIII, Section 2 states: "The legislature shall provide for the utilization, development, and conservation of all natural resources belonging to the state, including land and waters, for the maximum benefit of its people."
 Section 13 deals more specifically with water rights, and states: "All surface and subsurface waters reserved to the people for common use, except mineral and medicinal waters, are subject to appropriation.
 Priority of appropriation shall give prior right."
 Section 16 addresses protection of the rights of the citizens of the State, and states: "No person shall be involuntarily divested of his right to the use of waters, his interest in land, or improvements affecting either, except for superior beneficial use or public purpose and then only with just compensation and by operation of law."